CheggenOnline/Vince-Script-API-3/README.md

 # Vince-Script-API-3
 Vince Script API 3

 The solutions consits of two scripts.
-The main script, Vince_Script_API_3, is the one to focus on.
-THe other script is a heler script that is used by the main script.
+The main script, Vince_Script_API_3, and a support script "Vince_Modal" that is used by the main script.
-This means that both scripts has to be uploaded to the script server, but only the main script is actually added as a shortcut in M3.
+To use the solution, both javascript files must be uploaded to the script database.
+In addition to these files you will also find the typescript files in this folder.
+These are included for reference so that those who wants to use parts of the code in their own scripts can do that.

 Disclaimer:
 This script is provided as-is and may be used at your own risk.
 Neither Vince nor Christian Heggen is responsible for maintaining, supporting, or ensuring the accuracy or reliability of this script.

-Content in this package:
-* Vince_Modal (V1.4)
-* Vince_Script_API_3 (V1.0)
-* Code-folder: This contains the typescript files for the two scripts, in case anyone wants to have a look

 Install:
 * Go to: M3 > H5 Administration Tools > H5 Administration > Data files
 * "Change file type" => H5 Script
-* Click "Import Zip"
-* Select the zipfile "UPLOAD ME"
-* Click "OK" when asked if you want to import the file
+* Click "Import" and then "OK"
-* IF Zip upload fails, unpack the folder and upload the 2 files separately using the "upload" button
+* Do this for both .js files

 Usage:
 * add the script as a shortcut in the program where you want to use it